-\Serving sizes here refer to those commonly found for store-bought yogurts.
+\Serving sizes here refer to those commonly found for store-bought yogurt.
 Homemade yogurt is not creditable in the CACFP.
-For serving size requirements of yogurt in the CACFP, please visit https://www.fns.usda.gov/cacfp/meals-and-snacks.

-More training, menu planning, and nutrition education materials for the CACFP can be found at https://teamnutrition.usda.gov.
+More training, menu planning, and nutrition education materials for the CACFP can be found at TeamNutrition.USDA.gov.

 Try It Out!